Material by and about Gene Sharp

 “So we don’t have to change human nature—or even animal nature—in order to be nonviolent.
 We can be the same stubborn, obnoxious people we’ve always been, under the guise of our halos and piety, while accomplishing things collectively that have a political objective.”

 This is a brief summary of Power and Struggle, part one of Gene Sharp’s classic book The Politics of Nonviolent Action.
 In this introductory volume Sharp discusses the nature of political power, why people obey rulers, the limitations of using violence, and how change can be brought about through the use of strategic nonviolence.
-He also offers reasons why historians have largely ignored the technique of nonviolent struggle.
+He also offers reasons why historians have largely ignored the technique of nonviolent struggle.“Without at least the passive support of the general population and his/her agents, the most powerful dictator in the world becomes just another crackpot with dreams of world domination.”
+Click To Tweet

 I interviewed Dr. Sharp in June 1983 while he was attending a conference in Whittier, California.
 This transcript represents those portions of that conversation that still seem (to me) most interesting and relevant.
 I’ve tried to include questions that reveal a little about the personal side of the man and his work, and those that cast a critical eye on Sharp’s conception of civilian-based defense and the possibility of transarmament.

 There is a mention of the Polish situation near the end of our conversation.
 At the time of the interview, tensions were high in Poland; the communist regime had declared martial law and Solidarity, the independent trade union, was operating underground.
-Using strikes and other nonviolent weapons, Solidarity eventually won recognition from the government and was instrumental in the fall of Polish communism in 1989.
+Using strikes and other nonviolent weapons, Solidarity eventually won recognition from the government and was instrumental in the fall of Polish communism in 1989.“…we have more evidence now that we could develop a viable defense policy using nonviolent forms of struggle than existed in 1939 that you could take atoms and make bombs out of them.”
+Click To Tweet

 In this speech, strategic nonviolence expert Gene Sharp stresses the need for nations to have effective methods of defending themselves.
 He makes a case for the feasibility of nonviolent civilian-based defense, while advocating more research to increase its potential for success.
 Though this lecture was originally presented in 1983, its main points are just as relevant today, and it provides a great introduction to the subject of nonviolence.
-Educational listening on your phone or tablet.
+Educational listening on your phone or tablet.“…we may be able to give up military weapons for the same reason we gave up bows and arrows—not because they are wicked and immoral—but because we have discovered a better weapons system.”
+Click To Tweet

 (Please do not distribute these audio files without permission from the Albert Einstein Institution.)